CalebEverett/caleb-keyrock-task/README.md

 #### Order books

 Orders at which people are prepared to buy and sell are send to an exchange, such as Binance.
 The exchange will usually match the buy and sell orders that approach a market ‘mid-price’.
 The difference between the best ask price and the best bid price is called the spread.
 The final, merged order book should have the best deals first.
-That means, if I am selling currency and I want to be the first one to sell, I should be at the best position for this which means am selling the largest amount at the lowest price.
+That means, if I am selling currency and I want to be the first one to sell, I should be at the best position for this which means am selling the largest quantity at the lowest price.
 Think about this when sorting each side of the order book.

 #### gRPC